pgEdge/terraform-provider-pgedge/docs/index.md

 page_title: "pgedge Provider"
 subcategory: ""
 description: |-
-  The official Terraform provider for pgEdge Cloud https://www.pgedge.com/cloud, designed to simplify the management of pgEdge Cloud resources for both Developers and Enterprise edition.
+  The official Terraform provider for pgEdge Cloud https://www.pgedge.com/cloud, designed to simplify the management of pgEdge Cloud resources for both Developer and Enterprise edition.
   Authentication
   Before using the provider, you must create an API Client in pgEdge Cloud https://app.pgedge.com and configure the following environment variables: